Skip to main content

 🧪Autoclave Spore Testing

-Best Dental performs biological indicator (spore) testing on our autoclave — the most rigorous verification that sterilization is functioning correctly.
-Spore test results are logged and retained.
-This exceeds the minimum required by most state dental boards.
+Best Dental does biological indicator (spore) testing on our autoclave.
+The most strict way to verify that sterilization is working right.
+Spore test results are logged and kept.
+This goes past the minimum required by most state dental boards.

 Biological Indicators · Results Logged

-Written sterilization logs document each autoclave cycle — date, cycle parameters, and indicator results.
-Creates an auditable record of instrument sterilization required for TSBDE compliance.
+Written sterilization logs document each autoclave cycle.
+Date, cycle settings, and indicator results.
+Creates a record of instrument sterilization required for TSBDE compliance.

 Written Records · TSBDE Compliant

-Best Dental maintains EPA amalgam separator compliance under the EPA Dental Effluent Guidelines (40 CFR Part 441), preventing mercury from entering wastewater systems.
-Compliance records maintained on file.
+Best Dental keeps EPA amalgam separator compliance under the EPA Dental Effluent Guidelines (40 CFR Part 441).
+This stops mercury from entering wastewater systems.
+Compliance records kept on file.

 EPA 40 CFR Part 441 · Compliant

-All clinical staff maintain hepatitis B vaccination records in compliance with OSHA Bloodborne Pathogen Standards, which require employers to offer hepatitis B vaccination to employees with occupational exposure to blood or other potentially infectious materials.
+All clinical staff keep hepatitis B vaccination records per OSHA Bloodborne Pathogen Standards.
+Which require offices to offer hep B vaccination to staff who could be exposed to blood at work.

 OSHA Required · Records on File